victorjonsson/PHP-Benchmark/README.md

 ```

-Load a file having this code in the browser or call it via command line and you will find out that `stream_resolve_include_pate` probably wins the game.
+Load a file having this code in the browser or call it via command line and you will find out which function that wins the game.

 ### Extending AbstractFunctionComparison